Houston Union Lawyers Aggressively Protecting the Rights of Union Members

 Litigation can have significant consequences for both employees and employers.
 Employees may be wrongfully and unjustifiably denied the right to work on the basis of their union participation or non-participation, thus locking them out of employment for an extended period and putting them at grave financial risk.
 Meanwhile, employers may be exposed to damages and reputation loss if the lawsuit is not handled effectively.

-Budget may be a concern when it comes to litigating a discrimination claim.
-At Berg Plummer Johnson & Raval, LLP, we work closely with our clients to develop fee arrangements that are customized to their particular legal objectives and resource constraints.
+Our Houston union lawyers are ready to fight for your rights.
+Budget may be a concern when it comes to litigating a discrimination claim, however, at Berg Plummer Johnson & Raval, LLP, we work closely with our clients to develop fee arrangements that are customized to their particular legal objectives and resource constraints.
+Call us at (713) 526-0200 or contact us online to schedule a consultation and explore your legal options.